billhimmelsbach/cfpb-assessment-id-229979196/README.md

 Two projects for a CFPB skills assessment due April 7, 2023 at 12pm Eastern.

-1. hhbuilder - capture and display a household's individual members using a simple web form
+1. hhbuilder (JS/HTML) - capture and display a household's individual members using a simple web form

-2. noclist - create a CLI program that can pull a VIP user list from an unreliable API and print the results to stdout
+2. noclist (Python) - create a CLI program that can pull a VIP user list from an unreliable API and print the results to stdout

+To be a good fit for the CFPB tech stack, I've chosen to use JavaScript and Python.

-TODO: RESEARCH: want to use python and JS since that's their stack?
+TODO: want to use python and JS since that's your stack

 TODO: gifs of projects